Verb definition and examples:

 Or

-Mental verbs include words that describe the concepts like discovering, thinking, reasoning, organizing, and understanding.
+Mental verbs include words that describe concepts like discovering, thinking, reasoning, organizing, and understanding.

 - We know the important questions.
 (The Mental verb is knowing questions.)

-- He recognized us from across the windows.
+- He recognized us from across the window.
 (The Mental verbs are recognized.)

 - Do you believe everything people tell you?
 (The Mental verb is believing.)